odebeir/info-h-500/docs/Introduction/02/02-Image_sensors.md

 The CMOS technology embeds a photo-detector and a charge amplifier for each sensor pixel, the voltage being then transmitted by electrical conductors.

-This strategy enables a greater variety of sensor usage, e.g. adressing a part of the senor (for low resolution and higher speed).
+This strategy enables a greater variety of sensor usage, e.g. adressing a part of the sensor (for low resolution and higher speed).

 Because the conversion is done separately for each pixels, no charge shifting is needed, but discrepency between charge amplifier may exist, giving unequal pixel sensitivity and noise.